jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Clean_Up.md

 **rsync usage:**

+The rsync utility can be used to synchronize files and directories across two locations.
+This can often lead to efficiencies in repeat-transfer scenarios, as rsync only copies files that are different between the source and target locations (and can even transfer partial files when only part of a file has changed).
+This can be very useful in reducing the amount of copies you may perform when synchronizing two datasets.

 ```
 rsync -auvz -e 'ssh -p 22' <source> <target>
 rsync -auvz -e 'ssh -p 22' <source> .
 ```

 This command will make a copy of all the data in <source> to <target>.  <source> and <target> can be different locations on the same computer or locations on remote computers (servers, cloud locations, supercomputers, etc).

 Let's break it down...